Cagliari: Main sights

-The Promenade Deck was inaugurated in 1902.
-At first it was used as a banqueting hall, then during the First World War as an infirmary.
-In the 1930s, during the period of sanctions, it was an exhibition of autarky.
-During World War II it served as a shelter for displaced people whose homes had been destroyed by bombs.
-In 1948 it hosted the first Trade Fair of Sardinia.
-After many years of decay, the Promenade was restored and re-evaluated as a cultural space reserved especially for art exhibitions.

-The modern districts built in the late 19th and early 20th century contain examples of Art Deco architecture, as well as controversial examples of Fascist neoclassicism architecture, such as the Court of Justice (Palazzo di Giustizia) in Republic Square.
+The modern districts built in the late 19th and early 20th century contain examples of Art Deco architecture, as well as controversial examples of Fascist architecture, such as the Court of Justice (Palazzo di Giustizia) in Republic Square.
 The Court of Justice is near the biggest city park, Monte Urpinu, with its pine trees, artificial lakes, and a vast area with a hill.
 The Orto Botanico dell'Università di Cagliari, the city's botanical garden, is also of interest.

 Culture

 The city has numerous libraries and is also home to the State Archive, containing thousands of handwritten documents from the foundation of the Kingdom of Sardinia (1325 AD) to the present.
 In addition to numerous local and university department libraries, the most important libraries are the old University Library, with thousands of ancient books, the Provincial Library, the Regional Library, and the Mediateca of the Mediterranean, which contains the municipal archive and library collection.

 In the first century B.C. a famous singer and musician from Cagliari, Tigellius, lived in Rome and was satirized by Cicero and Horace.
 The history of Sardinian literature begins in Cagliari in the first century A.D.
 In the funerary monument of Atilia Pomptilla, carved into the rock of the necropolis of Tuvixeddu, poems are engraved in Greek and Latin dedicated to his dead wife.
 Some of them, particularly those in the Greek language, have literary merit.

 The first Sardinian literary author known was Bishop Lucifer of Cagliari, who wrote severe pamphlets against the Arian heresy in the fourth century A.D.
 Only in the eleventh century A.D. did the first texts of an administrative nature appear in the modern Sardinian language, together with hagiographies of local martyrs written in Latin.

-Life in Cagliari has been depicted by many writers, starting with the late Roman poet Claudian.
 In the late 16th century, the local humanist Roderigo Hunno Baeza dedicated to his town a didactic Latin poem, Caralis Panegyricus.
 At the beginning of the 17th century Juan Francisco Carmona wrote a hymn to Cagliari in Spanish; Jacinto Arnal De Bolea published in 1636, in Spanish, the first novel set in Cagliari, entitled El Forastero.
-David Herbert Lawrence wrote about the city in his Sea and Sardinia.

-Modern writers connected to Cagliari include Giuseppe Dessì, Giulio Angioni, Giorgio Todde, Sergio Atzeni, (who set many of his novels and short stories, such as Bakunin's Son, in ancient and modern Cagliari), Flavio Soriga.
+Life in Cagliari has been depicted by many writers, David Herbert Lawrence wrote about the city in his Sea and Sardinia.
+Modern writers connected to Cagliari include Giuseppe Dessì, Giulio Angioni, Giorgio Todde, Sergio Atzeni (who set many of his novels and short stories, such as Bakunin's Son, in ancient and modern Cagliari), Flavio Soriga.